 1. Ride slowly and safely

-Hoi An is quite small.
+Hoi An is a very small city.
 Almost all attractions in Hoi An are not much more than 5 km away from your hotel: old town, beaches, vegetable villages, nipa palm village,… The most far attractions such as Hai Van Pass, Ba Na Hills (with Golden Bridge), My Son,… are around 50 km from Hoi An.
 And the roads are easy to ride.

 Therefore, you SHOULD NOT RIDE FAST.
 Riding slowly and carefully helps you be able to control any problem may happen on the way (rarely but we never know).
 And riding slowly brings you a chance to explore the beauties and local life on the way.